Home » Dinners » High-Protein Eggplant Lasagna

 Pro tip: Let the lasagna rest!

-Let the lasagna rest for 10–15 minutes after baking — this helps it set and makes slicing cleaner.
+Let the lasagna rest for 10–15 minutes after baking.
+This helps it set and makes slicing cleaner.

 2. Salt and rest the eggplant slices before roasting to draw out moisture and reduce bitterness.